data61/PSL/README.md

 - **This branch is under active development.
 Please use [release v0.1.1 PSL with PGT: CICM2018 for Isabelle2017](https://github.com/data61/PSL/releases/tag/v0.1.1), which is the latest stable version.**
+- **The latest version of Isabelle, Isabelle2018, is not supported yet.
+Use Isabelle2017 instead of Isabelle2018.**
 - **Please import PaMpeR/PaMpeR.thy to your theory file to elicit recommendations from PaMpeR.**
 - **More information about PaMpeR is provided in PSL/PaMpeR/README.md.**

 # PSL

-This repository contains the implementation of *proof strategy language (PSL)* and its default strategy, **try_hard**, for Isabelle2017.
+This repository contains the implementation of *proof strategy language (PSL)* and its default strategy, **try_hard**, for Isabelle**2017**.
 Note that Isabelle2016 and Isabelle2016-1 are no longer supported.
+Furthermore, the latest version of Isabelle, Isabelle**2018**, is not supported yet.

 ## Installation
 1. Install [Isabelle2017](https://isabelle.in.tum.de/).